Interest in the controversial carnivore diet (a.k.a. zero carb) diet is booming!

-At the bottom of the chart, we see that Dr Baker’s diet has a ton of vitamin B12, zinc, iron, and amino acids.
-However, at the top of the chart, we see that Dr Baker’s diet is lacking in vitamin C, manganese, vitamin A, vitamin D, vitamin K1, folate, calcium, omega 3, and pantothenic acid (at least when you use the RDI as your benchmark).
+At the bottom of the chart , we see that Dr Baker’s diet has a ton of vitamin B12, zinc, iron, and amino acids.
+However, at the top of the chart (see the zoomed in segment below), we see that Dr Baker’s diet is lacking in vitamin C, manganese, vitamin A, vitamin D, vitamin K1, folate, calcium, omega 3, and pantothenic acid (at least when you use the RDI as your benchmark).

-But considering that Dr Baker and a number of his friends appear to be thriving, what do we make of this?
+However, what do we make of the fact that Dr Baker and a number of his friends appear to be thriving?
 Are the recommended nutrient levels just plain wrong?
-Are any of them still relevant in this context?
+Which ones are relevant in this context?

 In response to my preliminary analysis, Shawn commented:

 As you point out, some of the micronutrients may become less of a requirement based upon overall dietary scheme.

 Personally, I don’t necessarily believe the DRIs are relevant to a carnivorous diet in general and would look at clinical endpoints.
 For example, calcium deficiency has a clinical manifestation and developing signs of it should lead to deterioration of health rather than its enhancement as I’ve experienced and the same with countless other pure meat eaters.

 It is relevant to note that there are many zero-carb people that have been going many years, to some several decades, on just muscle meats and no offal at all and who also maintain excellent health.